intel/container-experience-kits/validation/verification-manual/ingress-nginx/README.md

 For additional information, please read the official Kubernetes Ingress Documentation.

-## Ingress-Nginx as controller in RA deployment (Not applicable to CloudRA)
+## Ingress-Nginx as controller in RA deployment

 The deployment of ingress-nginx on reference architecture cluster has following specifics: